qgis/QGIS-Enhancement-Proposals/QEP-Unit-Tests-Critical-Classes.rst

 3. Proposed Technical Solution
 ------------------------------

-When a class is categoriesd as CRITICAL, comments will be added to the source code to warn developers that all changes must be accompanied by unit tests.
+When a class is categorised as CRITICAL, comments will be added to the source code to warn developers that all changes must be accompanied by unit tests.
 These would take the form of the line: